 We inhabit a world where words like “content marketing,” “content strategy,” “SEO” and “PPC” are thrown around like the backyard game of toss from your youth.
 If you never hear any of those words again, you’d be fine.
 After all, that’s why you hired an SEO firm—they can spend all day chasing Google’s tail for you.
-You have a business to run.
+You have a business to run and serious decisions to take.
+Check out Mortgage Right today as it might be a good option for you to develop your business.

 Thing is, you and your staff do manage your company’s blog, a job that seems to grow more daunting by the day.